Course - Marine Operations - SKID2301

 Lectures and assignments Mandatory requirements: 8 out of 10 mandatory assignments in each semester must be approved before access to exam is granted.

 5 hours written exam.

-Re-sit examination: Oral exam held during the re-sit exam period.
+Re-sit examination: Oral exam held during the spring to make sure grades before the summer

 Recommended previous knowledge

 Will be announced at the beginning of the semester.